Can We Move On: From the Trope of Friends Who End Up Together Because Men and Women Can Never Be ‘Just Friends’

 “Much has been written about the horrors of the ‘friend zone,’ to which ‘nice guys’ are supposedly banished by their female friends, as though friendship is a gateway to sexual gratification through which men should charge, no matter how many times they might hear the word ‘no,'” Meredith Clark, a cultural commentator, wrote in NBC News.

-While we can’t be sure whether the concept of ‘friend zone’ was bred by this trope or is yet another spawn of male entitlement, what is intuitively evident is that the trope has propelled its appeal.
+While we can’t be sure whether the concept of “friend zone” was bred by this trope or is yet another spawn of male entitlement, what is intuitively evident is that the trope has propelled its appeal.
 And in doing so, it has “posit[ed] that no intimacy can exist between women and men that cannot and will not turn sexual… contribut[ing] to a sense that women have to always be cognizant of their supposed effects on men, regardless of their relationship, and that the emotional intimacy of a friendship might just be a means to a different end for one party,” Clark notes.

-Clark’s words might seem like speculation,; they’re not.
-An article in The Federalist by a man who believes men are entitled to the wombs of women they’ve been friends with, states that sex is the “only one thing you (women) can give [him that] his man friends can’t.”
+Clark’s words might seem like speculation; they’re not.
+An article in The Federalist by a man who believes men are, by default, entitled to the wombs of women they’ve been friends with, states that sex is the “only one thing you (women) can give [him that] his man friends can’t.”
 He goes on to state, “Consider your best guy friend.
 Are you attracted to him?
 Does he fill you with the biological desire to repopulate the earth?
-If not, then do your “friend” a solid and let him go.
-Call him up and tell him, ‘It’s not my fault that your facial symmetry grosses out my ovaries, but it was my fault that I got your hopes up by putting you in the Friend Zone.
+If not, then do your ‘friend’ a solid and let him go.
+Call him up and tell him, ‘It’s not my fault that your facial symmetry grosses out my ovaries, but it was my fault that I got your hopes up by putting you in the friend zone.
 As restitution, please accept the phone numbers of five girls I know who find you attractive.
 Stop wasting your time with me and go hang out with a girl who might one day bear your children.'”

 The trope, basically, tells men they’re entitled to something they’re actually not; the notion of the “friend zone,” then, attacks a woman’s right to confront the said men with reality.
-In doing so, they become instrumental in perpetuating rape culture.
+In the process, they become instrumental in perpetuating rape culture.
 “At an age where young people are starting to explore and understand sexual relationships and sexuality as a whole, the ‘friend zone’ is damaging to their ideas about consent… Nothing entitles you to sex.
 Nothing entitles you to a relationship,” notes an article on Bustle.

 Related on The Swaddle: